cineonizer/cv-application/README.md

 ## Goal

-Construct a CV application in React (not vanilla JavaScript) that will generate a résumé from a templatebased on the user provided details and descriptions.
+Construct a CV application in React framework, in lieu of plain JavaScript, that will generate a résumé from the user provided details and descriptions.

 ## Built With

 * HTML
 * CSS
-* React
+* React.js

 ## Learning Outcomes

+* Introduced to the concept of React framework and React components.
+* Familiarized myself on how to set up a React app.
+* Learned JSX in relation to JavaScript and HTML elements.
-* Learned class component React.
+* Learned to use class components as opposed to functional components.
+* Learned about props and passing props to components.
+* Applied destructing assignment syntax to unpack properties from objects.
+* Learned the purpose and usage of states in React components.
+* Understood to never mutate states directly instead use setState() method.
+* Understood and grasped the idea of handling input fields and buttons in React.
+* Applied [conditional rendering]https://reactjs.org/docs/conditional-rendering.html() to create elements based on the current state.